Humantold | The Perspectives Approach

 The Perspectives approach to psychiatry seeks to view you as a whole person, rather than just focusing on your diagnosis or symptoms.

 Have you ever wondered how mental health clinicians arrive at a psychiatric diagnosis?
 You may have heard of the Diagnostic and Statistical Manual (DSM), which is often referred to as "the bible of psychiatry."
 First published in 1952, the DSM was the first comprehensive guide to mental disorders, with a focus on clinical diagnosis.
 The DSM has since evolved and is currently in its fifth edition, known as DSM-5-TR, and remains the primary source used to diagnose psychiatric disorders.
 While the DSM is widely used, it has received constructive criticism over the years, leading to the development of alternative approaches to supplement its use.
-Today, we'll be discussing The Perspectives approach to psychiatry.
+Today, we'll be discussing the Perspectives approach to psychiatry.

 As a psychiatric nurse practitioner (PMHNP), I often question the use of the DSM alone to arrive at a diagnosis.
 It begs the question, am I truly considering the individual and their unique experiences and circumstances?
-A categorical approach to diagnosis (which is commonly accepted as a means of medical diagnosing) may not always be the best tactic for complex psychiatric disorders, which can be influenced by ever-changing symptoms and external factors.
+A categorical approach to diagnosis (which is commonly accepted as a means of medical diagnosis) may not always be the best tactic for complex psychiatric disorders, which can be influenced by ever-changing symptoms and external factors.
 Mental health disorders are distinct from medical diseases.
 That’s certainly not to say that mental disorders are not diseases with demonstrated biological, physiologic, and genetic underpinnings, because they certainly are.
-However, they have additional factors at play such as social and personality influences.
+However, they have additional factors at play, such as social and personality influences.
 That is why I have turned to the Perspectives approach to psychiatry, which considers the holistic picture of an individual's diagnosis.

 What is the Perspectives approach to psychiatry?